 This delightful, Charter Market town has evolved during the last millennium from being a very sacred place, with an important abbey, to the present, thriving town, welcoming many tourists.
-Today, it encompasses the old town of Waltham Abbey and the rural hamlets, Upshire, Sewardstonebury, Holyfield and High Beach that surround it.
+Today, it encompasses the old town of Waltham Abbey and the rural hamlets of Upshire, Sewardstonebury, Holyfield and High Beach that surround it.

 Since the end of World War ll, there has been increasing demand for property in the quiet rural areas, yet each has preserved its identity.

-Holyfield has retained its rural identity with one farm still operating in the area and in High Beach, too, although there has been sensitive commuter belt development, it has been fortunate in not being part of the major road system so has retained its narrow country lanes and a viable arable farm that also breeds English longhorn cattle to graze the forest floor.
+Holyfield has retained its rural identity with one farm still operating in the area.
+In High Beach, too, although there has been sensitive commuter belt development, it has been fortunate in not being part of the major road system so has retained its narrow country lanes and a viable arable farm that also breeds English longhorn cattle.

 But our fortune is not confined to ancient history.
 In the middle of the last century, the dream of a Lee Valley Regional Park became a reality and, today, covering 26 miles and 10,000 acres of beautiful riverside from the River Thames to Ware, with Waltham Abbey in the centre, is a swathe of protected land.

 From the days when we held a regular cattle market (see picture) to the 21st Century, there has been activity and important events taking place here in Waltham Abbey.
-We are rightly proud of our heritage and our town, and are delighted to encourage visitors, new residents and new business to Waltham Abbey.
+We are rightly proud of our heritage and our town, and are delighted to encourage visitors, new residents and new businesses to Waltham Abbey.

 Our popular market in Market Square.
 Various shops in Sun Street.